 Skip to contents

 A function to generate time bins for a given study interval and geological timescale.
 This function is flexible in that either stage-level or higher stratigraphic-level (e.g. period) time bins can be called, valid timescales from Macrostrat can be used, or a data.frame of a geological timescale can be provided.
 In addition, near equal-length time bins can be generated by grouping intervals together.
-For example, for a target bin size of 10 Myr, the function will generate groups of bins that have a mean bin length close to 10 Myr.
+For example, for a target bin size of 10 Myr, the function will generate bins that have a mean bin length close to 10 Myr.
+Similarly, for a specified number of bins (n_bins), the function will generate this number of bins with with a bin duration as uniform as possible.
 However, users may also want to consider grouping stages based on other reasoning e.g. availability of outcrop (see Dean et al. 2020).

 Usage